U.S. Meat Consumption Statistics & Facts to Know in 2026

 The Predicted Pork Waste Was 32.1%.
 (Counting Animals)

-In 2020, there was around 51 pounds of pig consumption per capita.
+In 2020, there were around 51 pounds of pig consumption per capita.
 The forecast is that it will stay steady over the next several years.

 The slaughter process for pigs is unbearable and inhumane at the highest level.
 Gestation metal crates/pens, just big enough to hold a pig’s body – 6 ½ feet long and 2 ½ feet wide – are used to confine sows, sometimes for months, in a holding pattern.

-These crates are banned in some places in the world but still used in the US, although some states have passed legislation to increase their size.
+These crates are banned in some places in the world, but are still used in the US, although some states have passed legislation to increase their size.

 The Estimated Chicken Waste Was 18.4%.
 (Counting Animals)